9 Things to Do and See in Ann Arbor

 7. Brew Tour.
 There are eight breweries in Washtenaw County.
 Corner Brewery in Ypsilanti always carries my favorite beer (ABC’s Phat Abbot Trippel), Wolverine State Brewing Company’s Tap room is a favorite local hang out, and Original Gravity in Milan is a hidden hoppy gem.
 Honestly, they’re all amazing.
 Arbor Brewing Company, Grizzly Peak, Jolly Pumpkin and Blue Tractor are all within walking distance from each other downtown.
 Check out Michigan's expansive craft beer scene for more brewery ideas and tours.

 8. Catch a game at the Big House or Crisler Center.
 There are plenty of places that are great for game-watching fun, but maybe none as iconic as the University of Michigan Football Stadium, more commonly referred to as the Big House.
 Attending an event at the largest college football stadium in North America or the nearby Crisler arena should be on every Ann Arbor visitor's bucket list.
-If you'd like to watch a game or event from the comfort of a restaurant, I recommend Banfield’s Westide Grill, Fraser’s Pub, Conor O’Neill’s, The Arena, or Damon’s Sports Bar.
+If you'd like to watch a game or event from the comfort of a restaurant, I recommend Banfield’s Westide Grill, Fraser’s Pub or Conor O’Neill’s.
 Aubree’s in Ypsilanti is a great spot too.
 Make sure to get there early to claim your spot!

 9. Food.
 Everyone ALWAYS asks me where to eat in Ann Arbor.
 I never have a straight answer, mostly because there’s way too much to choose from, and I have way too many favorites.
 Here's my short list: the falafel wrap at Pita Kabob.
 The TLT at Seva.
 The Chicken Tortilla Soup at Le Dog.
 The salmon burger at Monahan’s.
 A slice of veggie pie at NY Pizza Depot.
 The #24 at Amer's Deli.
 And whenever I go to Ayse's Turkish Cafe, I always let her choose (because I can't).